-A class K is quasiminimal excellent [60] if it satisfies the following four conditions.
+A class K is quasiminimal excellent [62] if it satisfies the following four conditions.
 We speak of abstract quasiminimality because the notion is defined here in terms of an unspecified combinatorial geometry.
 A specific application might, for example, define $a \in cl(A)$ if a is in a countable set that is $L{\omega_1,\omega}$ -definable with parameters from A. This notion has a fundamental difficulty: in general, one may have elementarily equivalent sets X and Y whose closures are not isomorphic.
-This anomaly is avoided for the ordinary notion of algebraic closure by minimizing the size of the finite set witnessing $a \in acl(X)$; the notion of excellence is the substitute here.
-Quasiminimal excellence is to Shelah's notion of excellence as strongly minimal sets are to the study of ω -stable first order theories.
+In the ordinary notion of algebraic closure, a map can be extended to the algebraic closure by minimizing the size of the finite set witnessing $a \in acl(X)$ ; in the quasiminimal case, the notion of excellence provides such an extension by a much more involved argument.
+Quasiminimal excellence is to Shelah's notion of excellence as strongly minimal sets are to the study of $\omega$ -stable first order theories.